dphang/roku-lib/README.md

 ###Bitmap managing

 Roku developers know that ``roBitmaps`` are expensive to both create and store in memory (on the Roku 1, about 50-100 ms depending on bitmap dimensions).
 I've used lazy allocation and a manager to help with this: bitmaps are only allocated when they are needed (e.g. for a draw call).
 In addition, bitmap references are not stored in ``RlImage`` objects; they are stored in ``RlBitmapManager``.
 Hopefully this makes deallocating them easier, because can clear them in ``RlBitmapManager``.

-Though it is currently incomplete, I'm almost done implementing an LRU byte cache - similar to the one used for Android bitmaps.
-This be used in conjunction with the bitmap manager to maximize memory use and reduce bitmap creation overhead.

 ##License